San Angelo State Park

 • Tell others where you’ll be.
 If possible, avoid exploring alone.
 Tell someone where you are going and when you plan to return.

 • Wear a helmet when mountain biking.
-Check with park HQ to match the trail to your skill level.
+Check with park headquarters to match the trail to your skill level.
 Wear a helmet to protect yourself in case of a crash.

 • Potentially harmful plants and animals live here.
 You’ll see them more easily if you stay on the trails.

 • Hunters may be active during hunting season.
-Check with HQ for more information.
+Check with headquarters for more information.

 Trail Etiquette